Child Abuse- Northern Territory

 If you have been hurt you should go to a doctor or hospital, so they can make sure you are OK.

-- If the situation is more serious, they might create a plan to protect you.
-This may happen by a ‘protection order’.
+- If the situation is more serious, they might create a plan to protect you, which makes sure you are kept safe.

 - You will only be removed from your family as a last resort, and only if you are considered to be at an immediate risk of serious harm.